-(c) Transactions with Related Parties
+c) Transactions with related parties

-Transactions with related parties during the year ended 31 December 2019 and 2018 with approximate transaction values are summarized as follows:
+Transactions with related parties during the year ended 31 December 2020 and 2019 with approximate transaction values are summarized as follows:

-Relationship Nature of Transaction (\$) (\$) Shareholder related entities Sales Medical insurance 289,667 42,710 - Associate company Rental expense Dividend Management and administrative fees 142,488 125,000 9,633 144,597 100,000 9,425
+Relationship Nature of Transaction \$ \$ Shareholder related entities Sales Medical insurance 102,234 289,667 42,710 Associate company Rental expense Dividend Management and administrative fees 155,441 200,000 10,115 142,488 125,000 9,633 d) Key management personnel remuneration

-(d) Key Management Personnel Remuneration

-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any Director (whether executive or otherwise) of that entity.

-The aggregate remuneration to the executives for the year ended 31 December 2019 and 2018 were:
+During the year, the General Manager, Chief Financial Officer and Head of Departments were identified as key management personnel.
+The aggregate remuneration to the executives for the year ended 31 December 2020 and 2019 were:

-Salaries and short-term employee benefits \$ 911,653 722,698

-(e) Director's interests in an employee-share incentive plan
+\$ \$ Salaries and short-term employee benefits 796,695 911,653 e) Director's interests in an employee-share incentive plan a) Company incorporation - Communications Fiji Limited